 About the Training Resources Center at College of the Sequoias

-College of the Sequoias’ Training Resource Center provides customized training and consulting solutions to organizations in Tulare and Kings counties.
+College of the Sequoias’ Training Resource Center provides customized employee training and consulting solutions to organizations in Tulare and Kings counties.
 Our mission is to advance the economic growth and global competitiveness of local business and industry.
 Our vision is to be the region’s preferred partner for training and consulting services.

 Our training programs are tailored to meet specific industry needs and in-demand skill sets.
 Program offerings include: